-California history is fascinating!
 I love to read and research the history of 19th century northern California, especially in Butte County, where I live.
-I have written two books about John Bidwell, and helped to edit another book on a local poet, as you can see below.
-I also write for the Butte County Historical Society Diggin’s and this blog.
+I have written two books about John Bidwell, and helped to edit another book on a local poet.
+I also write for the Butte County Historical Society Diggin’s.

-I am also available for talks to groups and school presentations.
+I am available for talks to groups and school presentations.
 Please contact me at email@example.com.

 by Nancy Leek, illustrated by Steve Ferchaud

 A picture book biography of California pioneer and Chico founder John Bidwell and his wife, Annie Kennedy Bidwell.

 “Leek brings the history of John and Annie Bidwell to life in this colorful and informative book that Chicoans and history buffs will love!” ~ Debbie Cobb, News Anchor and Author